 If you feel you are in immediate danger, call the police on 999

 Report anti-social behaviour online using the links provided below:

-To report an incident that is not included in the list above please complete the following on line form Report Anti-Social Behaviour and your report will be passed to the appropriate service or agency.
+To report an incident that is not included in the list above please complete the our General Enquiry online form and your report will be passed to the appropriate service or agency.

 Alternatively you can telephone Essex Police on 101 (for non emergencies), the Council on 01277 312500 or Crimestoppers on 0800 555 111.